sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

 - **not just the output of a neuron for an training sample,**
 - **but also, the outputs of an entire layer of neurons for all the samples in a mini-batch.**

-1. **Use batch training if training set has less than 2000 samples.
-Else, use mini-batch training.**
-2. Due to the way how computer memory is layed out and accessed, mini-batches with sizes of the power of 2 work better. **Mini-batch sizes of $2^6$, $2^7$, $2^8$, $2^9$ are more commonly used in machine learning.**
- - **Also, mini-batch size should be such that it fits in the CPU/GPU memory**.
-If it doesn't fit, the performance will fall sharply.
- - **Start with a larger mini-batch size and lower if performance is poor.**